 If the dipstick test result and person’s symptoms suggest an infection, arrange a urine bacterial culture and antibiotic sensitivity test before starting antibiotic treatment.
 Treatment need not be delayed but may be adapted when results are available.

-Be aware that bacterial colonisation will be present in people using a catheter and so urine dipstick testing and bacterial culture may be unreliable for diagnosing active infection.
+Be aware that bacterial colonization will be present in people using a catheter and so urine dipstick testing and bacterial culture may be unreliable for diagnosing active infection.

-Ask people and/or their family members and carergivers to complete a ‘fluid input/urine output chart’ to record fluid intake, frequency of urination and volume of urine passed for a minimum of 3 days.
+Ask people and/or their family members and caregivers to complete a ‘fluid input/urine output chart’ to record fluid intake, frequency of urination and volume of urine passed for a minimum of 3 days.

 Consider measuring the urinary flow rate in people who are able to void voluntarily.